 Outside of the airlines mentioned above, the real opportunity for us in New Zealand & Australia is to redeem Mileage Plan miles for travel on Qantas, Cathay Pacific or Fiji Airways.
-In full, Mileage Plan partners are:
+In full, Mileage Plan partners are (as of March 2018):

 - American Airlines